-The doctor of philosophy (PhD) program in Educational Leadership emphasizes the development of expertise in educational research and is intended for individuals who wish to pursue careers as researchers in educational organizations or as professors of education with a specialization in research.
+The doctor of philosophy (PhD) program in Educational Leadership develops expertise in educational research and is intended for those who wish to pursue faculty or research careers.
 A degree in educational leadership (EDLD) through the Department of Educational Methodology, Policy, and Leadership focuses on the process for development, implementation, and generation of outcomes in the organization and management of K–12.
 Programs are designed to provide educational leaders, policy makers, and researchers the skills needed to design and implement strategies that improve practice and outcomes in educational organizations.

 The program focuses on several dimensions of research leadership in Pre-K-16 educational systems: (a) development of policies to guide programs, (b) creation of organizational structures and functions to facilitate change, and (c) measurement and analysis of educational outcomes to enact accountability.
 The goal is to develop researchers and scholars who can apply theoretical frameworks, methodological approaches and analytical skills to improve educational performance.